-Note that under section 81C of the Banking Act, the relevant stabilisation powers may be exercised in respect of the Banking Group Company as if it were the Relevant Entity.
-This means that the Safeguards Order will apply to the Banking Group Company as if it were the Relevant Entity.
-Partial property transfers are further restricted in respect of Banking Group Companies (unless the Banking Group Company is a financial institution or the parent undertaking of the Relevant Entity) by Article 9A of the Safeguards Order which provides that partial property transfers should only be made if it is necessary for carrying on the business or any part of the business, of the Relevant Entity or other Banking Group Company in the same group.
+as if it were the Relevant Entity.
+This means that the Since the Banking Group Company is to be subject to the SRR as if it were a Bank, Building Society or Investment Firm, the Partial Property Safeguards Order and the Bail-in Safeguards Order will apply to the Banking Group Company-as if it were the Relevant Entity.
+Partial Note that partial property transfers are further restricted in respect of Banking Group Companies (unless the Banking Group Company is a that are not financial institutions or the parent undertakings of the Relevant Entity) by Aarticle 9A of the Partial Property Safeguards Order-which.
+Article 9A provides that partial property transfers should only be made in such circumstances if it is necessary for carrying on the business or any part of the business, of the Relevant Entity or other-another Banking Group Company in the same group.